Updated

 Number ten: Xposter AI

-Xposter AI is a lightweight AI reply tool with a Chrome extension for X. The load-bearing value is contextual reply generation with tone switching (witty, neutral, sarcastic, custom), quote tweet generation with selectable vibes, link extraction and reposting, and a Chrome extension for in-browser integration.
+Xposter AI is a lightweight AI reply tool with a Chrome extension for X. The load-bearing value is contextual reply generation with tone switching (witty, neutral, sarcastic, custom), quote tweet generation with selectable vibes, link extraction and reposting, a Persona Studio that can train a persona on your own tweets, and a Chrome extension for in-browser integration.

 Why number ten: the cheapest tier in the roundup at $0 free and $6.99 premium.
 The Chrome extension on X is a real workflow feature for writers who want AI-assisted replies inline.
 The tool fits the category of try-it-cheap entry points for writers experimenting with AI reply workflows.